HeXXitTheGamer/InstaPerms/README.md

 InstaPerm Description
 ======================
 This plugin was made to be an easy to use, up-to-date permissions manager plugin for ImagicalMine.
-So far, we have achieved our goal!
+So far, we are achieving our goal!
 If you want any more permissions features added in, just ask us - Enjoy :D

 Commands
 =========
-All the commands currently implemented into InstaPerm:
+All the commands currently implemented into InstaPerms:

     - /setperm <player> <permission> : Gives a player a permission